markh-de/KiVar/README.md

  * enable or disable the visibility of individual 3D models of a footprint and
  * suppress the application of solder paste for SMD pads of a footprint.

+### Migrating from KiVar 0.3.x

+#### Auxiliary (now "Field") Scope Implicit Choice Declaration

+Severity: **Not critical** (backwards-compatible).

+_Base_ and _Auxiliary_ scope were renamed to [Component](#cmp) and [Field](#fld) scope, respectively, to better reflect their usage due to the following change:

+It is no longer necessary to declare Choices in Component (ex "Base") scope before they can be used in Field (ex "Auxiliary") scope.
+Expressions in Field scope now implicitly declare Choice Identifiers, just as in Component scope.

+#### Introducing Stand-In Choices

+Severity: **Not critical** (backwards-compatible).

+Version 0.4.0 introduces Stand-In Choices, which act similar to [Default Choices](#default-choices), but do not inherit Content or Properties for declared specific Choices.
+Stand-In Choices may therefore be preferred over Default Choices in many cases, for example when making use of [Implicit Defaults](#implicit-defaults).